 Side effect are uncommon when rhodiola rosea is used in recommended doses (100-600 mg per day).
 Some people may be sensitive to the stimulating effect of the herb and only tolerate daily dose of 100 mg or less.

-Side effects at very high doses can be increased salivation, anxiety, agitation, sleep problems and nausea.
-In case of nausea it can be helpful to take rhodiola right after meals.
+Side effects at very high doses can be increased salivation, anxiety, agitation, sleep problems, and nausea.
+In the case of nausea, it can be helpful to take rhodiola right after meals.

 Rhodiola rosea can cause allergic reactions, but it rarely occurs.
-If any unexpected side effects are experienced the doses should be reduces or any use of the herb should be discontinued.
+If any unexpected side effects are experienced the doses should be reduced or any use of the herb should be discontinued.

 People with bipolar disorders should not use the herb because its antidepressant effect can trigger mania.

-Since rhodiola has stimulating effect, it is best to avoid taking it in the evenings.
+Since rhodiola has a stimulating effect, it is best to avoid taking it in the evenings.